Everything Everywhere All at Once

 Here we only draw the imitate next elements in the order.
 So while we do not draw that edge because and are in the way.

-Create a hasse diagram over your favorite animals, The order is .
+Create a Hasse diagram over your favorite animals, The order is .
 Where

 While objectively some of the other animals like and are no worse than each other.